Lokymil/elephant_carpaccio/README.md

 # Elephant Carpaccio

-This project is to be used to lead Elephant Carpaccio workshop.
+This project is to be used to lead the Elephant Carpaccio workshop.
-It was initialy designed by [Alistair Cockburn](https://alistair.cockburn.us/coming-soon/) to help developpers and teams to understand importance of splitting bigger tasks into smaller tasks.
+It was initially designed by [Alistair Cockburn](https://alistair.cockburn.us/coming-soon/) to help developers and teams to understand the importance of splitting bigger tasks into smaller tasks.
 You will find here my own interpretation of the original workshop and a tool to easily lead it to make your team grow.

-To make it as effecient as possible, any feedback or PR is welcomed.
+To make it as efficient as possible, any feedback or PR is welcomed.

 ## I wish to lead this workshop